 My primary areas of practice is trying to make a difference in the lives of students who have the willingness to try despite the odds.
 My push is to create a capacity for sustainable, student-centered improvement with measurable, replicable outcomes by enhancing a students study skills.

-Huston Tillotson University - BA, English
+Undergraduate Degree: Huston Tillotson University - Bachelor in Arts, English

-Concordia University-Ann Arbor - M.Ed., Educational Administration
+Graduate Degree: Concordia University-Ann Arbor - Masters in Education, Educational Administration

 High School English